bdamon/MuscleUS_Toolbox/Help/Help-for-fiber_smoother_us.md

 * <i>fs_options</i>: A structure containing the following fields:

   <i>.interp_distance</i>: An interpolation interval for the fitted fiber tracts, in units of mm.
-For example, setting interp_distance to 0.25 would interpolate the fiber tract at intervals of 0.25 mm.
-Prior to fitting the pixel positions, interp_distance is converted to units of pixels.
+For example, setting <i>interp_distance</i> to 0.25 would interpolate the fiber tract at intervals of 0.25 mm.
+Prior to fitting the pixel positions, <i>interp_distance</i> is converted to units of pixels.

   <i>.poly_order</i>: A 2-element vector containing the polynomial orders, [N<sub>R</sub> N<sub>C</sub>], to use when fitting the tracts